mattpe/hyte-web-dev/12-kubios.md

     };
     ```

-1. Create a new auth controller to use the Kubios cloud user credentials for authentication `kubios-auth-controller.mjs`:
+1. Create a new auth controller to use the Kubios cloud user credentials for authentication `kubios-auth-controller.js`:

     ```js
     /**